CISecurity/CCPA-Docs/docs/Coverage Guide.md

 Platform Coverage for Vulnerability Assessments
 -----------------------------------------------
 Using the `-vdd` command-line option, CIS-CAT Pro Assessor v4 is able to download the latest vulnerability definitions from various repositories.
+These files can also be manually downloaded from the repositories and copied into a folder name "vulnerabilities" located within the same parent folder location as the "benchmarks" folder.
+If you manually download vulnerability definition files, you will need to create the "vulnerabilities" folder if it does not already exist.
 A number of different platforms are officially supported by CIS-CAT Pro Assessor v4, including:

 | Platform                         | Downloaded From                                                    |